TrueLink/chat-rooms-example/README.md

 chat-rooms-example
 ====================

-Example application using onramp technology to broadcast messages and organize rooms
+Example application that uses onramp to broadcast messages grouped by rooms